daattali/beautiful-jekyll/aboutme.md

 My name is Lantana Gayeong Park.
 I have the following qualities:

-- I am a software engineer, specialized in Security
-- I living in Berlin, Germany
+- I am a software engineer, specialized in Security in Berlin, Germany

 What else do you need?
 Please send me email!